What is Chain of Thought Prompting & How to Use It in AI

 Auto-CoT Performance

 Auto-CoT demonstrates consistent performance on ten public benchmark reasoning tasks, often surpassing the Manual-CoT approach.
-By using few-shot Chain of Thought with manually written examples, Manual-CoT provides a solid foundation, but Auto-CoT’s diversity in question sampling enhances its effectiveness.
+By using a few-shot Chain of Thought with manually written examples, Manual-CoT provides a solid foundation, but Auto-CoT’s diversity in question sampling enhances its effectiveness.

 Practical Applications of Chain of Thought Prompting